FreeUKGen/ProbateParsing/README.md

 [hocr_parsing.py](../blob/master/hocr_parsing.py) - This python script is used to convert hocr output to cropped images based on bounding boxes of each entry.

 [hocr_to_crop.py](../blob/master/hocr_to_crop.py) - This python script is used to convert hocr output to cropped images based on bounding boxes of each entry for a folder containing many images.

+[basic_ner.py](../blob/master/basic_ner.py) - This python script is used to produce named entities for each entry.

+[initial_ner.csv](../blob/master/initial_ner.csv) - A Comma Separated File containing the probate entry text as well as specific entities in the text.